rjspencer/docs/theming.md

 lt
 :	check to see if the user is less than a specific tier

+### if:UserHasTwitterConnected
+Checks to see if the currently logged in user has Twitter connected

+### if:UserHasFacebookConnected
+Checks to see if the currently logged in user has Facebook connected

+### if:UserHasInstagramConnected
+Checks to see if the currently logged in user has Instagram connected

 ### if:UserIsAdmin
 Checks to see if the user is logged in and an admin of the current account